dennisvang/dope/README.md

 [**Do**uglas-**Pe**ucker][1] line simplification (data reduction).

-Reduces the number of points in a dataset, while preserving its most striking features.
+Reduces the number of points in a two-dimensional dataset, while preserving its most striking features.

 The resulting dataset is a subset of the original dataset.

-Similar algorithms are used e.g. when zooming on a geographical map.
+This type of algorithm is typically used to simplify geographical data, e.g. when zooming a digital map (see e.g. [Django's GEOSGeometry.simplify()][4] based on [GEOS][5]).

-However, this type of algorithm is also useful for general data reduction, as an alternative to conventional filtering.
+However, line simplification can be very useful for data reduction in general, as an alternative to conventional filtering.

-Currently we only offer a recursive implementation (depth-first), which may not be the most efficient.
-An iterative implementation may follow (breadth-first).
+For example, it can be used to pre-process time-series data, making it more amenable to feature detection.

 ## Installation